Mhollo4/TextClassification/README.md

 # TextClassification
 # Objective
 implement an artificial neural network to automatically classify a set of non-functional requirements into its seperate categories as described below:
-Access control
+Access control,
-Maintainability
+Maintainability,
-Legal
+Legal,
-Look and feel
+Look and feel,
-Reliability
+Reliability,
-Usability
+Usability,
-Operational
+Operational,
-Recoverability
+Recoverability,
-Privacy
+Privacy,
-Security
+Security,
-Other nonfunctional
+Other nonfunctional,

 # Implementation
 to implement this idea I utilized python and Jupyter notebook to compile and run the program.
 I took a series of steps which are later explained to complete this implementation.